-- Blow up your balloon a little ways and tie it.
+- Blow up your balloon a little bit and tie it.
+(However bit you want to make the egg.)

-- Mix your glue with a tiny bit of water if you want, this made it easier to soak the yarn but it took longer to dry.
-Either way works- just don’t dilute it too much.
+- Mix your glue with a tiny bit of water if you want.
+It will make it easier to soak the yarn, but it will take longer to dry.
+Either way works – just don’t dilute it too much.

-- Laying it on the balloon.
-Criss cross it over the whole thing.
+- Laying the yarn on the balloon, crisscross it over the whole thing.

 - Keep going…and going.